 Systems We Teach

 Scherma Bolognese is a catch all term used to describe the fencing systems described by various authors in and around the city of Bologna during the 16th Century.
 It is a cut and thrust sword system typically associated with the sidesword, a straight double edged sword between 81-94 cm (32″-37″) length, and with varying degrees of hilt complexity.
 The system as described also has other companion weapons such as the buckler, dagger, rotella, targa, cape, or even two swords.
 Our Scherma Bolognese sources are Antonio Manciolino’s Opera Nova and Achille Marozzo’s Opera Nova.
-Students start with the sword and buckler, and then add the other weapons combinations.
+Students will learn the sword & buckler, sword alone, and sword and dagger weapons combinations.
+More information can be found in our Scherma Bolognese Training Manual.

 Classical Italian Fencing